Industrial Noise Control Systems Guide for Efficient Factory Sound Management

 Why Industrial Noise Control Matters in Modern Factories

 Long-term exposure to loud noise can contribute to hearing damage and fatigue.
-According to workplace safety guidelines in many countries, noise exposure above 85 decibels over extended periods requires monitoring and control measures.
+Many workplace safety guidelines state that noise exposure above 85 decibels over extended periods requires monitoring and control measures .

 Clear communication between workers is essential in manufacturing facilities.
 High noise levels can interfere with communication, alarms, and machine monitoring signals.